 Ebooks, whitepapers, and PDFs form an important part of our digital marketing strategy and can be quite tricky to create on your own.
 I recommend getting help here.

 If you’re fairly confident in your own design like abilities, give Canva a whirl.
 You can probably do what you need to for social media on there.

-However, when it comes to creating good lead magnets (like ebooks), it’s important they’re “on brand” as they’re going to be landing directly into your customers inbox.
+However, when it comes to creating good lead magnets (like resources, ebooks and whitepapers), it’s important they’re “on brand” as they’re going to be landing directly into your customers inbox.

 If you have the budget to work with a branding agency, then you should absolutely do it.
 The relationship you build with them can help propel your brand.